mfarache/jekyll-now/_posts/2018-6-13-Building-microservices-Micronoaut.md

 # The beers delivery service

-I will use a simple example in order to see whether or not Micronatu helps me to solve the challenges  when building a solution based on microservices.
+I will use a simple example in order to see whether or not Micronaut helps me to solve the challenges  when building a solution based on microservices.
 Let's describe our hyper-simple  scenario.

 A bar tender service which is ready to serve beers to multiple customers and get track of the costs to prepare the customer bill once our customer asks for it.